 Initially given command of the newly commissioned bomb Aetna 8, he shortly afterwards became acting-captain of the Prince George 90 in the absence of Captain Sir John Lindsay, who was required to give evidence at the court-martial of Admiral Hon.
 Augustus Keppel following the Battle of Ushant.
-The Prince George formed part of Vice-Admiral Lord Shuldham’s squadron which soon put to sea, but on 16 January 1779 Patton had to subdue a mutiny which arose over the seemingly trivial matter of the men’s hammocks being brought up on deck to provide ventilation in the areas below.
+The Prince George formed part of Vice-Admiral Lord Shuldham’s squadron which escorted several large convoys out of Portsmouth that winter, but on 16 January 1779 Patton had to subdue a mutiny which arose over the seemingly trivial matter of the men s hammocks being brought up on deck to provide ventilation in the areas below.
 After one mutineer was severely dealt with the disturbance soon subsided and the men came to accept their acting-captain.
 The fleet soon returned to Spithead in March and Sir John Lindsay resumed command.

 In May 1794 he became a commissioner of the Transport Board in which role he acquitted himself so well that he became indispensable to the first lord of the Admiralty, Lord Chatham.
 Somewhat unfairly he was advised that if he accepted flag rank he would not be employed afloat, and having been promoted rear-admiral on 1 June 1795 he entered semi-retirement at his home in Fareham.
 With some foresight he submitted a report to the Admiralty supporting better conditions for the seamen, and correctly predicting the mutinies of 1797.